 In addition to offices in Bahrain, Dubai and Riyadh, Consulum also operates offices in London and Monaco.
-According to the Companies Registry, the firm's Hong Kong office was established on 15 May of this year, two weeks after the global PR tender was revealed by PRovoke, and the exact submission deadline by which bidding firms were required to operate an office in the city.
+According to the Companies Registry, the firm's Hong Kong office was established on 15 May of this year, two weeks after the global PR tender was revealed by PRovoke Media, and the exact submission deadline by which bidding firms were required to operate an office in the city.
 The ISD tender further stipulates the Hong Kong operation must employ at least two staffers, alongside an office in either North America or Europe.

 Consulum has kept a fairly low profile since being founded in 2013 by Tim Ryan and Matthew Gunther Bushell, former senior executives of Bell Pottinger in London and the Middle East.
 Bell Pottinger was wound down in 2017, with its Middle Eastern operations ultimately acquired by Hanover.

 The ISD again noted that the tender had received seven bids, without disclosing how many met the relevant criteria.
 In addition to Edelman, MSL/Qorvis and Consulum, Singapore-based firm Redhill also took part.
 However, numerous firms ultimately declined the opportunity, citing geopolitical concerns, local employee opposition and reservations about the brief's credibility and impact on their reputation.